Start of Q&A on types of tea! !

 Fermented tea (black tea)

-A The types of tea are broadly categorized by cultivation and processing methods into sencha (which is divided into ``normal sencha'' and ``deep steamed sencha'' depending on the degree of steaming), kabusecha, gyokuro, bancha, gyokuryokucha, and tencha.
+ATypes of tea are broadly classified according to cultivation and processing methods: sencha (which is divided into ``normal sencha'' and ``deep steamed sencha'' depending on the degree of steaming), kabusecha, gyokuro, bancha, gyokuryokucha, and tencha.

-A In addition to this, there are powdered tea, stem tea, stick tea, bud tea, tamacha, etc., which are produced at the stage of processing from crude tea to finished tea.
+AIn addition to this, there are powdered tea, stem tea, stick tea, bud tea, and tamacha, which are produced at the stage of processing from crude tea to finished tea.

 In addition, tencha is processed into matcha, and roasted sencha and bancha are roasted or roasted rice is added, and there are also genmaicha and so on.

-Most of the tea produced in Japan is sencha (including deep steamed sencha), which accounts for about XNUMX% of the total production.
+Most of the tea produced in Japan is sencha (including deep steamed sencha), which accounts for about 80% of the total production.

 Unfermented tea (green tea)